sheha919/Stroke_Prediction/README.md

 # Stroke_Prediction
 - Author : Shehani Wetthasinghe
-- Last modified: 12/05/2022
+- Last modified: 01/04/2023

 ![image](https://user-images.githubusercontent.com/50593017/200030044-6d5a4985-db9a-430a-bb79-5007dc8ba86a.png)
 Source : https://www.kaggle.com/datasets/fedesoriano/stroke-prediction-dataset

+## The goal of the project

+To predict the chance of having a stroke based on common risk factors using machine learning techniques.

 ## Overview
 According to CDC;

 “A stroke, sometimes called a brain attack, occurs when something blocks blood supply to part of the brain or when a blood vessel in the brain bursts.
 In either case, parts of the brain become damaged or die.
 A stroke can cause lasting brain damage, long-term disability, or even death.”

-## The goal of the project

-To predict the chance of having a stroke based on common risk factors using machine learning techniques.
+## Data Features

 | Feature               | Description                                                            |
 | -------------         |------------------------------------------------------------------------|